monsoonmaelstrom/book2/book2.md

 Gods damned Peter.
 I glare at him.
 “You and I will be having words later,” I tell him.

 Giorgi looks between me and Liam.
-“So tomorrow, then?” he asks me.
+“So tomorrow, then?” he inquires.

 I look at Liam and nod.
 “Tomorrow.”

 Gavin, Giorgi, and Peter walk off.
 I close my eyes, take a deep breath, and brace myself.

 “Anything to say?”
-Liam asks.
+Liam interrogates me.

-“Peter’s an asshole,” I state flatly.
+“Peter’s an asshole,” I growl.

 “Peter?”
 Liam asks incredulously.
 “You think Peter’s the asshole here?”